< tap to go back to guide menu.

 Purpose

 The primary service within the Clinical Professional umbrella is the Diagnostic Assessment, required for admission for all of the services we provide.
-Annual DAs are required for continuing most services.
+Annual reviews of DAs are required for continuing most services, with updated DAs completed where indicated as necessary by the reviewer.

 All mental health/behavioral health services begin with A Diagnostic Assessment, or DA.
 A DA is conducted by a licensed Mental Health Professional or Clinical Trainee and serves these core purposes: